braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ### Step 5: Set the rollout traffic {#rollout}

-Feature flags are always disabled by default, allowing you to separate your feature release's date from your total user activation.
-To begin your rollout, use the **Rollout Traffic** slider to choose the percentage of random users in your selected segment to receive this new feature.
+By default, Feature flags are always disabled, which allows you to separate your feature release's date from your total user activation.
+To begin your rollout, use the **Rollout Traffic** slider, or enter a percentage in the text box, to choose the percentage of random users in your selected segment to receive this new feature.

 ![A slider labeled Rollout Traffic, spanning between 0 and 100.][4]